 Find a good supplier.
 This is the most difficult part, especially if you’re just starting.
 China has a million suppliers, but only a few do business with foreign importers.
 There is a huge middle ground, small Chinese suppliers that have been working as middlemen for years, promoting their services on Alibaba or Global Sources.

-Use the online platform from product specification to prototype, mass production, and shipment.
+Use the online platform for product specification to prototype, mass production, and shipment.

 Currency fluctuations: One of the biggest risks of importing from China to India is currency fluctuations.
 The value of the Chinese Yuan can fluctuate greatly against the Indian rupee.